maximilien/musings/blogs/ai/8/outline.md

     * Non-technology books for cross-pollination and creativity

 The Reading-Writing Connection
-* Reading improves writing, which improves thinking
+* Reading improves writing, which improves thinking (which probably then improve reading and so on)
 * Writers read voraciously — the input-output relationship
 * AI can generate text but understanding what makes good writing requires reading
 * Technical writing specifically benefits from reading good technical writing